 Mint or Hardbacon?

-Mint is a good platform for those whose needs are limited to budgeting and for whom the availability of a web version is important.
-Hardbacon offers a similar product when it comes to budgeting, but stands apart for its planning and investing features.
-Hardbacon will be especially appealing to those who want to plan and execute using investment and personal finance optimization tools.
+Mint is a good platform for those whose needs are limited.
+Hardbacon offers a similar product when it comes to budgeting, but stands apart for its planning and products recommendation features.

 Get 3.00%* on everyday banking with EQ Bank

 Suggested for you